-How to find a Shear Force Diagram (SFD) of a Simple Beam
+How to Calculate Shear Force Diagram of a Simple Beam?

 In this tutorial, we will look at calculating the shear force diagram of a simple beam.
 This is an important concept to understand, as shear force is something a beam will need to be checked for, for a safe design.

 Firstly, what is shear force?
 Shearing forces occur when a perpendicular force is applied to static material (in this case a beam).
 Think of a knife cutting through a carrot.
 Imagine the beam is the carrot and a point load is a knife.
 As the knife applies a downward force, it cuts (or shears) the carrot.

 These forces occur along with numerous points of a beam, and it is important to determine where these shears are at the greatest points as this may be where a beam fails.